Hour 1: Michelle's Horrible Advice (feat. Michelle Beadle)

 This is not Jonah Hill, fat, skinny, fat, skinny.
 This is just Zion.

-But he used to be square and now and now he looks like somebody who's a perimeter player.
+now he looks like somebody who's a perimeter player.
 I know.

 he's got to be 60 or 70 pounds lighter.
 Yeah, which by the way, but think about what you're saying.

 He's 60 or 70 pounds lighter, which means he can jump faster.
-He's going to be faster.
+He's He's going to be faster.

 Carrying around that extra, we've all been there.
 Like carrying around extra weight